-In addition to the routine river monitoring carried out by the NIEA and the County Councils the Loughs Agency conducts proactive and reactive pollution investigations to investigate or highlight problems or potential problems which may have an effect on the aquatic environment and ultimately on the fish species and aquatic habitats.
+In addition to the routine river monitoring carried out by the NIEA and the County Councils for WFD monitoring the Loughs Agency conducts proactive and reactive pollution investigations to investigate or highlight problems or potential problems which may have an effect on the aquatic environment and ultimately on the fish species and aquatic habitats.

-In 2008 the Loughs Agency continued a programme of monitoring at the tributary level for assessments of chemical and biological water quality which was instigated in 2007.
+In 2007 the Loughs Agency instigated a programme of monitoring at the tributary level for assessments of chemical and biological water quality.
 Tributaries within the Carlingford area are monitored for chemical water quality parameters including Biological Oxygen Demand (BOD), Suspended Solids, Ammonia and Phosphorous.
 Biological water quality was assessed using the Biological Monitoring Working Party (BMWP) a biotic scoring index.